KaushalVasava/XPhotogram_KMP/README.md

-# Instagram_KMP
+# XPhotogram_KMP
-It is an instagram clone using Jetpack compose and Kotlin Multiplatform.
+It is a XPhotogram app contains functinalities of Instagram and X apps, developed using Jetpack compose and Kotlin Multiplatform.
 I used Ktor Client, Viewpager, Kamel, Tab-layout, MVVM architecture, Flow, bottom-navigation, navigation graph, and animations.
 Supports Android, iOS, Desktop Apps.

 # Supported Platform
 - Android